robert7/dnaera-to-23andme/README.md

 - page source:
   - `https://support.illumina.com/array/array_kits/infinium-global-screening-array/downloads.html`

-### Exact `GSAMD` lead, not downloaded here
+### Exact `GSAMD` lead found later, but not downloaded here

+We later found exact `GSAMD-24v3-0-EA_20034606_A1` artifacts via 42basepairs, including:

+- `GSAMD-24v3-0-EA_20034606_A1.2.0.extended.csv`
+- `GSAMD-24v3-0-EA_20034606_A1.csv`
+- `GSAMD-24v3-0-EA_20034606_A1.2.0.report.txt`
+- `GSAMD-24v3-0-EA_20034606_A1.1.5.extended.csv`
+- `GSAMD-24v3-0-EA_20034606_A1.1.5.report.txt`

-We found a public metadata page referencing the exact DNAEra header identifier:
+We also found a public metadata page referencing the exact DNAEra header identifier:

 - https://42basepairs.com/browse/gs/broad-public-datasets/IlluminaGenotypingArrays/metadata/GSAMD-24v3-0-EA_20034606_A1

 Why it matters:

 - it shows that `GSAMD-24v3-0-EA_20034606_A1` exists as a real metadata object name in a public dataset context
+- it is the most promising future source for improving or replacing the current fallback mapping

 Why it is not included in this repo:

 - the backing Broad bucket is requester-pays
 - direct object fetch without a billing project returned:
   - `UserProjectMissing`
+- preview/download through 42basepairs also failed for the exact `GSAMD` files we tried

 So the exact `GSAMD` custom manifest remains the preferred technical source, but not the artifact currently available in this repo.